Muad-Dib89/Fintech-Case-Study-HW1/README.md

-# Fintech-Case-Study-HW1
-Homework 1 Case Study
+# IBM Blockchain Case Study
-# TITLE

 ## Overview and Origin

-* Name of company

-* When was the company incorporated?

-* Who are the founders of the company?
+* IBM: IBM Blockchain Platform

+* IBM was founded over 100 years ago in June, 1911.
+The IBM BLockchain division and platform were founded in 2015.

+* Jerry Cuomo, VP of blockchain technology at IBM was instrumental in founding the platform and blockchain division of IBM.
+IBM utilizes Hyperledger Fabric, and was a founding member of the Hyperledger consortium.
+This consortium  worked to develope an open-source Hyperleder Fabric product in tandem with the Linux Foundation.

 * How did the idea for the company (or project) come about?